KevinNovak/Friend-Time/docs/commands/admin-commands/setup.md

 ## Summary

-The `-ft setup` command runs the server setup.
+The `/setup` command runs the server setup.
 This setup is optional, but includes various server settings to customize the functionality of Friend Time for your server.

 ## Setup Your Server

-**1.** Type `-ft setup` to start the setup process.
+**1.** Type `/setup` to start the setup process.

 ![](../../.gitbook/assets/image%20%2816%29%20%282%29%20%281%29.png)